Skip to main content

 If you must change the MTU, perform the following steps:

-1. Stop all the VMs.
+1. Stop all virtual machines.

-2. Disable the Harvester Storage Network.
+2. Disable the storage network.

 Allow some time for the setting to be disabled, and then verify that the change was applied.